imp1sh/gosix.net/database/websites/datacenter/www.netcup.de.md

 title: www.netcup.de
 description: www.netcup.de Website IPv6 compatibility
 published: true
-date: 2024-01-31T21:22:42
+date: 2024-01-31T21:46:56
 tags: website, rank1
 editor: markdown
 ---

 # www.netcup.de Website IPv6 compatibility

 > The results shown here are accumulated by automation.
-If you think the data shown is wrong, please contact the administrators.
+If you're convinced the shown data is wrong, please [contact the administrators](/howto/chat).
-> Do not edit this page manually, it will get overwritten.
 {.is-info}

 Netcup is a German IT company based in Nürnberg, specializing in web hosting and server solutions.
 It offers domain registrations, virtual servers, dedicated servers, and high-quality hosting products for both private customers and businesses.